Strategyproof and Proportionally Fair Facility Location: Omitted proofs.

 Point (ii): {We wish to prove that PF implies UFS.} This follows immediately by noting that a set of agents all located at the same location are within a range of distance $r=0$.
 Taking $r=0$ in the PF definition shows that PF implies UFS.

 It is straightforward to see that the relations in the proposition are strict and also that there is no logical relation between proportionality, IFS, and unanimity.
 We omit the proofs. \end{proof}

-\subsection{Proof of Proposition~\ref{prop: Egal Nash}}
+\subsection{Proof of Proposition~\ref{prop: Egal Nash}.}

-\begin{proof}[Proof of Proposition~\ref{prop: Egal Nash}] Part (i): {We wish to prove that the median mechanism satisfies unanimity and strategyproofness, but does not satisfy IFS, PF, UFS, nor Proportionality.} The median mechanism is known to be strategyproof \citep{PrTe13}; it is also clearly unanimous.
-If $n-1$ agents at $0$ and $1$ agent at $1$, the median mechanism locates the facility at $0$.
-This violates both IFS and Proportionality (and hence also UFS and PF).
+\begin{proof} Point (i): {We wish to prove that the median mechanism satisfies unanimity and strategyproofness, but does not satisfy IFS, PF, UFS, nor Proportionality.} The median mechanism is known to be strategyproof \citep{PrTe13}; it is also clearly unanimous.
+Finally, consider the agent location profile with $n-1$ agents at $0$ and $1$ agent at $L$.
+The median mechanism locates the facility at $0$, which violates both IFS and Proportionality (and hence also UFS and PF).

-Part (ii): {We wish to prove that the midpoint mechanism satisfies IFS and unanimity, but does not satisfy strategyproofness, PF, UFS, nor Proportionality.} The midpoint mechanism places the facility at the average of the leftmost and rightmost agent.
+Point (ii): {We wish to prove that the midpoint mechanism satisfies IFS and unanimity, but does not satisfy strategyproofness, PF, UFS, nor Proportionality.} The midpoint mechanism places the facility at the average of the leftmost and rightmost agent.
 It is therefore unanimous but not strategyproof.
-The maximum cost that can be incurred by an agent is $1/2$, which is obtained when the leftmost agent is at $0$ and the rightmost agent is at $1$.
+The maximum cost that can be incurred by an agent is $L/2$, which is obtained when the leftmost agent is at $0$ and the rightmost agent is at $L$.
 However, this IFS is satisfied since $n\ge 2$.
-To see that the midpoint mechanism does not satisfy Proportionality, consider the agent location profile with 2 agents at $0$ and 1 agent at $1$.
-The midpoint mechanism places the facility at $1/2$, but Proportionality requires that the mechanism is placed at $1/3$.
+To see that the midpoint mechanism does not satisfy Proportionality, consider the agent location profile with 2 agents at $0$ and 1 agent at $L$.
+The midpoint mechanism places the facility at $L/2$, but Proportionality requires that the mechanism is placed at $L/3$.
 Since Proportionality is not satisfied, UFS and PF are also not satisfied.

-Part (iii): {We wish to prove that the Nash mechanism satisfies PF but is not strategyproof.
+Point (iii): {We wish to prove that the Nash mechanism satisfies PF but is not strategyproof.
 To this end, we first define a notion of monotonicity that requires that if a location profile is modified by an agent shifting its location, the facility placement under the modified profile will not shift in the opposite direction.
-Definition~\ref{def: Mono} formalizes this notion.}
+Definition~\ref{def: Mono} formalizes this notion.} {} \begin{definition}[Monotonic] A mechanism $f$ is \emph{monotonic} if